JinqianPan/MRISeqClassifier/README.md

 pip install -r requirements.txt
 ```

+>[!IMPORTANCE]
+> In the `requirements.txt`, the PyTorch installation is not included.
+>
+> Please use `nvidia-smi` to verify your CUDA version and then download the appropriate version of PyTorch from the [official website](https://pytorch.org/).

 ## Download Data And Best Models
 If you want to use another data and train the model by yourself, you could skip this step.